-Alpinstore thinks of you and offers you many pairs of ski boots for adults but also ski boots adapted to the youngest.
+Alpinstore thinks of you and offers many pairs of ski boots for adults but also ski boots suitable for children.
 Yes, skiing is not always fun, especially when it comes to putting on ski boots.
-But with the advice of Alpinstore, the difficulties are over!
+But with Alpinstore's advice, no more difficulties!
 We tell you more about the ski boot ...

-- Your gender: The models of boots often differ a little between men and women even if the basic characteristics remain similar.
+- Your gender: boot models often differ a little between men and women even if the basic characteristics remain similar.
 Alpinstore offers the best women's ski boots and the best men's ski boots for all our brands!

--Your practice Ski boots: Depending on your practice, the model of ski boot is different.
+-Your practice: Depending on your practice, the ski boot model is different.
 Today, there are boots specially designed for the piste, allmountain, freeride or freestyle.

 Piste: soft, comfortable and easy to use boot for occasional skiers.
-Stiffer boot for better control, for experienced skiers.
+Stiffer boot for better control, for advanced skiers.

 Freeride/Freerando : rigid flex and a wide last.
 The walking mode is recommended here.

-Freestyle: flexible boot with a heel cushioning for an optimal comfort during landings.
+Freestyle: flexible boot with a cushioned heel for optimal comfort during landings.

--Your ski level Your level will mainly play on the choice of the flex.
+-Your level of skiing: Your level will mainly play on the choice of flex.
 As you have read previously, the flex can be more or less rigid.

-- Width of the shoe Flex : given in "last", it corresponds to the width of your foot, where it is the widest.
-Ranging from 92mm to 104mm, it is important to choose the right width of shell because your foot must be properly supported, not forgetting that your toes must be able to move freely.
+-The width of the ski boot: given in "last", it corresponds to the width of your foot, where it is the widest.
+Ranging from 92mm to 104mm, it is important to choose the right width of shell because your foot must be properly maintained, without forgetting that your toes must be able to move freely.

--The size of the boot The width of the shell is the length of your ski boot and more precisely, the length of your foot in cm, and is written in "mondopoint".
+-The size of the ski boot: written in "mondopoint", it corresponds to the length of your ski boot and more precisely, the length of your foot in cm.
 You will find it either on the outside of the sole or on the heel.